Social Contribution Activities

 Voluntary read-to-children activities

 At Shizuoka Business Center, we started donating picture books using the Toshiba Tec Philanthropy Fund in fiscal 2010.
-Donations have continued since to coincide with the Company's founding anniversary day every year in partnership with Mishima City and Izunokuni City, presenting kindergartens and nursery schools in the two cities with picture books.
-In fiscal 2022, we donated picture books to about 60 facilities in both cities, including kindergartens/nursery schools and after-school childcare clubs, bringing the number of such books donated so far to around 5,500.
+Donations have continued since to coincide with the Company’s founding anniversary day every year in partnership with Mishima City and Izunokuni City, presenting kindergartens and nursery schools in the two cities with picture books.
+In fiscal 2023, we donated picture books to about 60 facilities in both cities, including kindergartens/nursery schools and after-school children’s clubs, bringing the number of such books donated so far to about 6,000.
 In fiscal 2011, we also began voluntary read-to-children activities after looking for something we can do for local communities and seeking to have children enjoy something with a smile.
+In fiscal 2024, our employees conducted a total of nine read-to-children activities, bringing the number of such activities conducted since the beginning to 77.
+Preschool children and principals were delighted in these events and requested us to visit them again.
+This gave a great encouragement to the employees who served as story readers.

 Food Drive